Maine's Paid Family and Medical Leave Program

 As an employer, you are required to inform employees about this new payroll tax.
 We’ve created an employee information sheet and other helpful resources at papertrails.com/pfml to make this process easier for you.
 You must also hang the Maine PFML Labor Law Poster starting on January 1st.
 You can download that here.

-The state portal to register your business for the PFML program will not open until sometime in January according to Maine Department of Labor, even though we will begin collecting premiums on January 1.
-When the state opens the Paid Leave Portal sometime in January, you will need to register your business and provide Paper Trails with your PFML Account ID number so that we can accurately and timely pay and file with the state.
-We will notify you and provide further instructions on how to do this when registration opens.
+• The state portal to register your business for the PFML program is now open.
+You will need to register your business and provide Paper Trails with your PFML Account ID number so that we can accurately and timely pay and file with the state.
+You can find instructions on how to do this here.
 To avoid late penalties, the deadline for registering for the portal will be February 28, 2025.

 We love Paper Trails!
 Such speedy and personalized service, and everyone who works there is incredibly helpful and knowledgeable.
 We switched to a large national payroll company for one year, and it was the worst decision.
 As soon as that year was up, we RAN back to Paper Trails.
 Look no further!!